hongphuc5497/makini-assignment/README.md

     - `http://localhost:4000/:tableName/:recordId`

-  - Implement caching for each individual table
+  - Implement caching for each individual tables

+  - Implement background job to fetch records from other tables when rendering current table

+- Implement following views on UI:

+  - Hierarchy view - output models in a tree structure, based on their parent-child relations

+  - Drawings view and drawing output - list of drawings and page to view models assigned to a drawing

-- ...
+    -

+  - Service planner - display list of dates when services can be done based on schedule in DB and current date as starting poing